Limited time offer - up to 25% off all self-study courses

 The final decision is left with the schools and local authorities to decide whether an applicant is suitable for the teaching roles.

-Some schools will not accept QTLS for qualified teacher roles, as they feel that the training is not thorough enough especially when it comes to behaviour management (one reason why we introduce managing behaviours as a unit in our Level 5 Diploma in Education and Training).
+Some schools will not accept QTLS for qualified teacher roles, as they feel that the training is not thorough enough especially when it comes to behaviour management (one reason why we introduce managing behaviours as a unit in our Level 5 Diploma in Teaching.

 Often secondary schools will require a related degree to teach a specialist subject therefore they will not accept a QTLS teacher without a degree.